Y5 Website Links

 See the topic maps and Y5 Curriculum Overview on this page for more information about what the children will be learning this year.

 Children are expected to read at home at least three times a week to an adult.
 This gives them a chance to discuss their book, check unknown vocabulary and make some predictions.
 Children self-select books from our amazing library and reading is monitored in class.
-Parents are asked to sign and date children’s homework diaries.
 See the Year 5 Recommended Reads for book ideas.

 In Y5 and 6, children have their own homework diary.
 This is to help them to become more organised and independent.
-This replaces the Home School Book, the Reading Record and the yellow Home Learning book.
 The homework diary needs to be in school every day and the children understand how to use it.

 Homework is issued on a Wednesday, to be handed in the following Monday.
 This will have either an English or Maths focus and be linked to the learning taking place in class.
 There will also be a topic-themed Learning Log each half term.

-Weekly spelling patterns will be taught on a Monday.
-The children will be assessed on their understanding of the spelling pattern on a Friday.
+Weekly spelling will be taught on a Monday and will be revisited every day in class.
 All children will be given their spelling list in their homework diary on a Monday to bring home.
-A little, regular practice and explaining the patterns is the best way to embed these, so please encourage your child to look at the spelling patterns daily.
+A little, regular practice and explaining the phoneme sound is the best way to embed these, so please encourage your child to look at the spelling patterns daily.